utahCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 • Designated legal representative

-Members of the general public can check for online marriage records for free in Utah, depending on the type of record and when it was created.
-Public marriage indexes provide access to a wide collection of data.
-Record seekers can search through such indexes using a spouse's first or last name and the county where the marriage occurred.
+Members of the general public may check for online marriage records for free in Utah, depending on the type of record and when it was created.
+Public marriage indexes provide access to a vast collection of data.
+Record seekers can search such indexes using a spouse’s first or last name and the county where the marriage occurred.

 Searchers may also be able to find free marriage records online using third-party registers or platforms.
 Operating as private entities independent of the Utah state government or any official agency, such sites provide access to records compiled from multiple jurisdictions across the state.
 Access to some records may require essential information, such as the subject’s name or marriage location.